csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **d**.
 Compare your best search agent with a simple randomized reflex agent that sucks if there is dirt and otherwise moves randomly.

 **e**.
 Consider what would happen if the world were enlarged to n × n.
-How does the per- formance of the search agent and of the reflex agent vary with n?
+How does the performance of the search agent and of the reflex agent vary with n?

 **3.21** Prove each of the following statements, or give a counterexample: